chef/chef-oss-practices/contributors/guide/ways-to-contribute.md

-# Ways to Contribute
+# More Ways to Contribute

-How can an Chef Employee contribute to our community of contributors?

 ## GitHub